engin0223/Chrome-Extension-Move-All-Tabs/README.md

 5. The extension icon should appear in the toolbar.
 Right-click a page or click the action icon to open the UI.

 **Usage**
-- Right-click in a page (context menus are provided) to open the parent menu "Merge all tabs from another window" and choose one of the listed windows to merge its tabs into the current window.
-- Use the "Split window" menu item to move the active tab into a new window, and optionally move the rest to another new window.
-- Click the extension action (toolbar icon) to open the packaged UI (`ui.html`) which shows windows and tabs and supports drag selection for merges/splits.
+-- Click the extension action (toolbar icon) to open the packaged UI (`ui.html`) which shows windows and tabs and supports drag selection for merges/splits.
+All merge and split operations are performed from this UI.

 ## Detailed Usage — UI controls, clicks and keys